 This natural stone has grown in popularity in recent years as an alternative to granite.
 Mostly seen in historic homes, Soapstone can be used as both a countertop and sink material.
 The design style is more specific than other materials and fewer color options.
 Soapstone will add a soft feel and subtle beauty to your kitchen.

 - Can give your kitchen antique, historic look

 - Impervious to heat

 - Comes in deep, rich colors, with amazing veining

 - You need to treat it with mineral oil, wax, or special sealer

 - The surface can scratch and dent (however, some find this as part of the appeal of this material)

 Where to Buy Your Kitchen Countertops for Your Remodel

-Before you start remodeling, it is important that you talk with an experienced fabricator and installer.
+Before you start remodeling, it is important that you talk with an experienced fabricator and completer*.
 A good fabricator will be able to provide you with a countertop that fits perfectly into your lifestyle, design style, and budget.
 Here at Tampa Bay Marble & Granite, we offer our customers free design consultations and quotes on their kitchen remodel.

 Talk to our experts today before you start your kitchen remodeling, click on the link below to get free design advice.